cmcarey/oneflashcard/README.md

 Oneflashcard eschews this concept of a set in favor of a system of tags; apply as many tags as you like to a card, and then later filter, review, and learn all of the cards that have a specific tag.

 The application is currently in **pre-alpha** and is being developed as a personal project.
-I was irritated that no flashcard application had this feature, and so I am building my own 🎉.
+I was irritated that no flashcard application had this feature, and so I am building one 🕺.

 # Server